apache/accumulo-website/_posts/blog/2019-10-15-accumulo-adlsgen2-notes.md

 ---
-title: "Using ADLS Gen2 as a data store for Accumulo"
+title: "Using Azure Data Lake Gen2 storage as a data store for Accumulo"
 author: Karthick Narendran
 ---